alvises/logkv_articles/README.md

 [Build a simple persistent key-value store in Elixir, using logs - Part 2](https://www.poeticoding.com/build-a-simple-persistent-key-value-store-in-elixir-using-logs-part-2)

-In this second part we'll do a step further, making both keys and values persistent, to be able to recover the Index in the case of a failure.
-We we also see how to start the Index, Writer and Reader inside a supervision tree.
+In this part we'll do a step further, making both keys and values persistent, being able to recover the Index in the case of a failure.

+Since the keys are only kept in memory by the Index process, if the Index (or the whole engine) crashes we loose the keys!
+At least we have stored the values in log-file, right?
+Not really, since without the Index we don't know where a value starts and ends.

+We need to store both keys and values in the log-file.
+In this part we see how to change the implementation of the Writer and the Index modules, to make the index recoverable.

+### Wrap Up
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wy9aQ2KxBnQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>